Desbeers/Chord-Provider/Chord Provider/Resources/Documentation.docc/Documentation.md

 ### SwiftUI Media Player Scene

+When you have an audio or video file next to your **ChordPro** song with the same base name, **Chord Provider** can play it.
+One of the reasons **Chord Provider** is *not* sandboxed...

 - ``MediaPlayerView``

 ### SwiftUI Settings Scene

+Just a *native* SwiftUI Settings View; as you would expect.

 - ``SettingsView``

 ### SwiftUI Help Scene

+To get a *native* macOS Help, you have to compile a *Help Book*.
+While I did that in the past, I gave up...
+Its horrible and does not fit well with the declarative nature of SwiftUI.
+So, I just added another `Scene` for it, showing a song with *help* in PDF format.
+With fancy buttons to change its appearance.

 - ``HelpView``

 ### SwiftUI Debug Scene

+**Chord Provider** parses the **ChordPro** file into a ``Song`` structure and logs its progress.
+The *Debug Scene* let you view the result and logs.

 - ``DebugView``